KovakinGaming/bitburnerHome/README.md

 ```
 /hack
   /bat           # The main path for my batch hacking method scripts
-  hack-node.js   # The script that helps me earn engouh money for living in the early game
+  hack-node.js   # The script that helps me earn enough money for living in the early game
 /lib             # Some scripts having less to do with hacking goes here
 /ownedserver     # Scripts for managing owned servers
 /tools           # Contains rewritten native commands.
 And a script for auto-nuking.